gwax/www-gwax/posts/2004/06/more-magic-cards-than-todd.rst

 collectible card game known as Magic: The Gathering.
-My fondness of the game lasted a number of years until the game took what I considered to be a turn towards mediocrity, at which point I stopped purchasing new cards and, having a sizeable collection, took up a policy of reusing my existing cards to play with friends that had also once played (this was quite a few years ago, perhaps 1997 or 1998).
+My fondness of the game lasted a number of years until the game took what I considered to be a turn towards mediocrity, at which point I stopped purchasing new cards and, having a sizable collection, took up a policy of reusing my existing cards to play with friends that had also once played (this was quite a few years ago, perhaps 1997 or 1998).
 I still keep up the fun of playing with friends every so often.
 I have had the lucky fortune of, so